-The data portal offers the possibility of a preview.
-You can select figures from a dataset and then look into this selection with a preview.
+The data portal has a preview option.
+You can select data from a dataset and then preview this selection.
 In the future an option will be added to download the selection as a csv file.
-To this download will apply no limits concerning the number of cells.
+There is no restriction to the number of cells in this download.

-There is a manual available with an explanation how to load data into Excel with an odata 4 query.
-It uses the query editor of Excel to first retrieve the metadata and then retrieve a subset of a large dataset.
-Next it shows how to use these data to make a pivot table in Excel.
+There is a manual available which explains how to import data into Excel using an OData 4 query.
+It uses the Excel query editor to first retrieve the metadata and then retrieve a subset of a large dataset.
+Subsequently it shows how to use these data to make a pivot table in Excel.
 The manual uses Excel 2016.

 Excel 2016 recognizes two ways to retrieve data using an odata query.
-But only the way that you find under Data > New Query > From Other Sources > From ODataFeed supports odata version 4.
-The way you find under Data > From Other Sources > From ODataFeed is only fit for use with odata version 3.
+However, only the steps under Data > New Query > From Other Sources > From ODataFeed support OData version 4.
+The steps under Data > From Other Sources > From ODataFeed can only be followed with OData version 3.

-The API (application programming interface) of odata 4 makes available datasets to load them into BI tools or computer programs.
-There are quick start guides (Dutch only) for using R and Python.
-To make use of these quick start guides basic skills with R or Python are necessary.
+The API (application programming interface) of OData 4 makes available datasets to load them into BI tools or computer programs.
+There are quick start guides (Dutch only) available for using R and Python.
+Basic skills with R or Python are required to make use of these quick start guides.